AZ Latina Trailblazers Call for Submissions

 - Recognition should include contributions made as a resident of Arizona.

 A selection committee comprised of past Arizona Trailblazer recipients, as well as business, community and agency leaders will review all submissions.
 The finalists will receive a confirmation letter in November.

 Nominees will be evaluated according to their contributions to Arizona history and trailblazing efforts.

 - Blazing a Trail: Breaking barriers or overcoming obstacles to pave the way for transformative change.

 - Impacting Arizona History: Accomplishments which have historical significance in the context of the State's Hispanic heritage.

-- Nominees and/or family representatives must be able to contribute photographs and ephemera/memorabilia and must be available for oral history interviews in November and December as well as in person video interviews in January/February 2015 to be held in Phoenix, Arizona.
+- Nominees and/or family representatives must be able to contribute photographs and ephemera/memorabilia and must be available for oral history interviews in November and December as well as in person video interviews in March/April 2016 to be held in Phoenix, Arizona.

 - If the nominee is deceased, please provide family contact information or list individual/s who could be interviewed or provide ephemera, photographs, and other materials that could help tell the trailblazer's story.